 Located in southern Africa, Botswana is bordered by Angola, Namibia, South Africa, Zambia, and Zimbabwe and is slightly smaller than the state of Texas.
 The University of Botswana was founded in 1982 and is located in the capital city of Gaborone (est. population 300,000).
-It has grown rapidly to an institution with 15,000 full-time undergraduates.
+It has grown rapidly to an institution with 17,000 full-time students.
 The campus is located the heart of downtown Gaborone and the campus is within walking distance of retail centers, night clubs, the national museum, and the national soccer stadium.
 To learn more about the program, please visit the ISEP-Direct site.

 HOUSING & MEALS